DaveXRouz/Codexs_bot_Git/MEDIA_REQUIREMENTS.md

-# Codexs.ai Telegram Bot - Media & Content Requirements
+# Codexs Telegram Bot - Media & Content Requirements

 This document lists all photos, banners, and content assets needed for the bot.